Solar Panel Tilt Angle Calculator

 For comparison, when I plug my location into our calculator at the top of this page, I get an ideal year-round tilt angle of 28.6°.
 So the rule of thumb result is off by around 5° in this example.

 3. An Excel or Google Sheets Spreadsheet

-Here's a simple spreadsheet for calculating the ideal angle for your solar panels:
+Here's a free spreadsheet for calculating the ideal angle for your solar panels:

 How to save your own copy of the spreadsheet

-2. If using Excel, go to File > Download > Microsoft Excel (.xlsx) to download your own copy.
-Open it in Excel.
+3. If using Excel, go to File > Download > Microsoft Excel (.xlsx) to download the spreadsheet as an Excel file.
+Then open it in Excel.